 If the Power’s Out

 As during other types of disasters, electricity to the refrigerator and freezer may be off.
-The key to determine the safety of foods in the refrigerator and freezer is how cold they are, since most foodborne illness is caused by bacteria that multiply rapidly at temperatures above 40 °F.
+The key to determining the safety of foods in the refrigerator and freezer is how cold they are since most foodborne illness is caused by bacteria that multiply rapidly at temperatures above 40°F.

-Refrigerated Items: These foods should be safe as long as the power is out no more than about four hours.
-Discard any perishable food that has been above 40 °F for two hours or more and any food that has an unusual odor, color or texture.
-Leave the door closed; every time you open it, needed cold air escapes causing the foods inside to reach unsafe temperatures.
+Refrigerated Items: These foods should be safe as long as the power is out, no more than about four hours.
+Discard any perishable food that has been above 40°F for two hours or more and any food that has an unusual odor, color, or texture.
+Leave the door closed; every time you open it, needed cold air escapes causing the foods inside to reach unsafe temperatures at a quicker rate.

 If it appears the power will be off more than four hours, transfer refrigerated perishable foods to an insulated cooler filled with ice or frozen gel packs.
 Keep a thermometer in the cooler to be sure the food stays at 40 °F or below.